xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 After the setup process is finished, the plugin defines some gradle tasks that can be run.
 The naming convention is as follows: `[action][Variant][BuildType]`.
-For example, `publishSnapshotGooglePlayStagingRelease` will be generated if the app has a `staging` flavor and `release` build type.
+For example, `publishSnapshotGooglePlayStagingRelease` will be generated if the app has a `staging` variant and `release` build type.

 To find available tasks, run `./gradlew tasks` and look under the "Snapshot Publishing" section.